 12. NASP Graduate Student Research Grants

-Annually, the National Association of School Psychologists (NASP) supports doctoral candidates enrolled in school psychology training programs in the United States with three Graduate Student Research Grants for $1,000 apiece.
-PhD or EdD students must display exceptional ability to conduct high-quality research that improves the academic, social, or mental health functioning for diverse school-aged children.
-There's also a $500 WPS Travel Grant offered for attending the NASP Convention.
+The National Association of School Psychologists supports doctoral candidates studying school psychology.
+The school must be in the United States.
+NASP awards three Graduate Student Research Grants for $1,000 each.
+PhD or EdD students must display exceptional ability to conduct high-quality research.
+The subject improves academic, social, or mental health functioning for diverse school-aged children.
+There’s also a $500 WPS Travel Grant offered for attending the NASP Convention.

 Contact